AprilRobotics/apriltag/README.md

 The default installation will place headers in /usr/local/include and shared library in /usr/local/lib.
 It also installs a pkg-config script into /usr/local/lib/pkgconfig and will install a python wrapper if python3 is installed.

-## cmake
-If you have CMake installed, then do:
 ```
 cmake -B build -DCMAKE_BUILD_TYPE=Release
 cmake --build build --target install